 Store Credit Cards Likely To Increase Debt

-Store cards can damage a consumer's credit rating.
 While credit cards can be a great way to help build a consumer's FICO rating, some cards are better than others.
 Store-specific cards tend to have high interest rates and longer repayment times, and may not be the best avenue to go down.

 Store cards are very easy to apply for, and many include a long list of in-house discounts, according to Investopedia.
 The drawback to this type of account is the high interest rate that comes along with it.
 Department store cards have rates that can rise between 25 and 30 percent.